Meli521/dog_breed_project/README.md

 3. Constructing a phylogenetic tree to visualise evolutionary relationships

-The project is organised ias such:
+The project is organised as such:

 Dog_breed_project
 Data -> contains dog_breeds.fa (list of sequences) and mystery.fa (unknown sequence)